vuejs/vue-cli/docs/dev-guide/ui-api.md

 // Register a custom component
 // (works like 'Vue.component')
-ClientAddonApi.component('vue-webpack-dashboard', WebpackDashboard)
+ClientAddonApi.component('org.vue.webpack.components.dashboard', WebpackDashboard)

 // Add routes to vue-router under a /addon/<id> parent route.
 // For example, addRoutes('foo', [ { path: '' }, { path: 'bar' } ])
 // will add the /addon/foo/ and the /addon/foo/bar routes to vue-router.
-// Here we create a new '/addon/vue-webpack/' route with the 'test-webpack-route' name ClientAddonApi.addRoutes('vue-webpack', [
+// Here we create a new '/addon/vue-webpack/' route with the 'test-webpack-route' name ClientAddonApi.addRoutes('org.vue.webpack', [
-  { path: '', name: 'test-webpack-route', component: TestView }
+  { path: '', name: 'org.vue.webpack.routes.test', component: TestView }
 ])

 // You can translate your plugin components